stnrliza/stuff/cursor/README.md

 ## Caution:
 1. All these configurations are set to be the default global shortcut; so if any software use the same shortcut, it won't work there.
-2. Capslock is turned off totally; use `Shift` to write capital letters.
+2. `Capslock` is turned off totally; use the default alternative `Shift` to write capital letters.
+---
 ### CURSOR MOVEMENT
 - `Alt + W/A/S/D` to move the cursor (support diagonal movement and acceleration)